 Wise Owl Tent Stakes

-A cheap shelter upgrade that stops the whole tent from depending on bendy stock stakes and wishful thinking.
+A cheap shelter upgrade that makes tents, tarps, and guylines less dependent on bendy stock stakes and optimistic weather reports.

 Wise Owl aluminum Y-stakes with reflective pull cords